-There are two types of review I do here at No Sleepless Nights: the individual product reviews and the comparisons of multiple options.
+There are two types of reviews I do here at No Sleepless Nights:

-If you’re not sure which version of a product might suit you best, the comparisons below should be helpful.
-I always do my best to include a range to suit different needs, whether that be budget, style, features, or aesthetic design.
+If you’re not sure which brand or version of a type of sleep product might be best for you personally, the comparisons below should be helpful.
+I always try to include a range to suit different needs, whether that be budget, style, features, or aesthetic design.

 Mattress toppers are a great way to change how the surface of your bed feels without the expense of changing the entire mattress.
-You can make it softer, firmer, or even change how warm or cool it feels.
+You can make it softer, firmer, more or less springy, and change how warm or cool it feels to lie on.

 And if you’re unsure which style will work best for you, take a look at my guide to choosing a mattress topper.
-It’s a long read, but I’ve crammed lots of useful information in there to help you narrow down your choice.
+It’s full of useful information to help you understand the different materials and narrow down your choice.

 Weighted blankets are designed to create some gentle pressure on your body while you relax or sleep.
 The idea is that they feel comforting, often compared to being like a hug.

 Personally, I quite like my hugs to involve an actual human body, but they still feel lovely to sleep under and I’ve used one for many years, especially in the winter.

 And if you’re a hot sleeper, perhaps check out the experiment I did in which I compared different blankets with normal bedding with the aim of finding the most breathable weighted blankets.